Comprehensive Python Security Guide

 | CodeQL | Full dataflow | Deepest analysis, slower |

-| Ruff | Lint + some security | Fastest linter; S ruleset mirrors Bandit |
+| Ruff | Lint + security | Fastest linter (10-100x Bandit); S ruleset mirrors Bandit checks |

-| Pyre / Pysa | Taint (Meta) | Targets web frameworks |
+| Pyre / Pysa | Taint (Meta) | Cross-function taint propagation for Django/Flask/FastAPI |

 | mypy / pyright | Type checking | Catches type confusion bugs |

-Dependency & supply chain#
+Dependency & supply chain

 | Tool | Scope |